BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

   <img src="../images/st-bar.jpg" align="center" width=500>
 </blockquote>

-The main menu of **Seed Tool** contains three buttons along the top in the menu bar:
+Most pages in **Seed Tool** contains three buttons along the bottom in a menu bar:

 * **Information** (circled "i").
 Read documentation on all of the specifications and data types found in **Seed Tool**.
 (Info buttons linnking to specific questions are also available throughout the app.)
 * **Scan** (qr code).
 Import a seed (see "Importing a Seed") or a `crypto-request` (see "Using a Seed") or a PSBT (see "Signing PSBTs") from a QR code; or import text from the Clipboard, Files, Photos, or an NFC Tag.
 * **Settings** (gear).
 Change major ways in which the App works.

-Below the main menu are options to **add** ("+") and **delete** ("edit") seeds followed by a list of each of your seeds, with each seed identified by an Object identity Block ("OIB").
+The main menu has two more options at top, to **add** ("+") or **delete** ("edit") seeds.
+That's followed by a list of each of your seeds, with each seed identified by an Object identity Block ("OIB").
 You can click the right arrow on a seed to see more data about it and to export it (or a key derivation).

 ### Adjusting Settings